Language-Driven Object-Oriented Two-Stage Method for Scene Graph Anticipation: Experiment

 \subsection{Text‑based \ac{lsa} Results}

-\Cref{tab:pure_text_sga} reports Recall@K and meanRecall@K for text-based LSA under two settings—w/o DOA (direct relation prediction, assuming all objects in the last observed frame persist) and w/ DOA (object forecasting before relation reasoning).
+\Cref{tab:pure_text_sga} reports Recall@K and meanRecall@K for text-based \ac{lsa} under two settings—w/o \ac{goa} (direct relation prediction, assuming all objects in the last observed frame persist) and w/ \ac{goa} (object forecasting before relation reasoning).
 In both cases, recall jumps markedly from R@10 to R@20, reflecting performance across short-, mid-, and long-term horizons.